Applying for a course at SPTI: The Sherwood Psychotherapy Training Institute

-EU students: Following the UK’s exit from the EU, EU students will not be treated as home students and will require student visas.
-As we do not hold a Tier 4 licence, we will not be able to accept applications from EU residents.
+EU students: Following the UK’s exit from the EU, EU resident students are no longer treated as home students and will require student visas.
+Therefore we are not able to accept applications from EU residents.

 Our documents are in available from our website in a PDF format so you will need a suitable program to open them.
 If you already have a PDF reader installed, clicking on the links above will open the documents.
 You may prefer to right-click and choose save target as to download and save on your computer.
 You may already have a copy of Adobe® Reader®.
 To download a free copy, click here.
 Alternatively try Foxit Reader®, also free.